chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 loses its ESNI keys, or if a deployment of ESNI must be rolled back on the server.

-The retry mechanism repairs most such inconsistencies.
+The retry mechanism repairs inconsistencies, provided the server is authoritative for the public name.
 If server and advertised keys mismatch, the server will respond with esni_retry_requested.
 If the server does not understand the "encrypted_server_name" extension at all, it will ignore it as required by {{RFC8446}};
 Section 4.1.2.
 Provided the server can present a certificate valid for the public name,